acend/infrastructure/README.md

 * `clustername`: The name of the Kubernetes Cluster.
 This is used as label on the cloud resources for better identification
 * `controlplane_count`: The number of controlplane nodes Terraform deploys.
 This should always be set to `3`
-* `worker`: The number of worker nodes Terraform deploys.
+* `worker_count`: The number of worker nodes Terraform deploys.
 This should be set to a minimum of `2`
 * `k8s_api_hostnames`: A list of hostnames to be added to the Kubernetes API Certificate
 * `extra_ssh_keys`: A list of extra SSH keys (besides the one generated in Terraform) to be deployed on the cluster nodes.
 * `hcloud_api_token`: Hetzner API Token